eiffel-community/eiffel-intelligence/wiki/markdown/configuration.md

 ## Removal of unused bindings from RabbitMQ using mongoDB

-Eiffel Intelligence stores bindings of a queue in a database with thecollection name configured with the property **bindingkeys.collection.name**.
-When start of EI, compares the bindingkeys with the property value rabbitmq.binding.key and bindings from mongoDB, and removes unused bindings from RabbitMQ then adds new bindings to the mongoDB collection.
+Eiffel Intelligence stores bindings of a queue in a database with the collection name configured with the property **bindingkeys.collection.name**.
+When start of EI, compares the bindingkeys with the property value rabbitmq.binding.key and bindings from mongoDB, then removes unused bindings from RabbitMQ and adds new bindings to the mongoDB collection.
 The name of this particular collection is defined by the below property:

 * bindingkeys.collection.name